 As we already know the Coulomb’s law of physics that like charges repel each other and unlike charges attract each other.
 So, due to the repulsion from the externally provided supply, the majority carriers gain sufficient energy and overcome the barrier potential.
 The barrier potential is nothing but a region of neutral atoms that get generated due to temperature difference when no external voltage is provided to it.

 With the increase in the applied forward voltage, the width of the depletion region decreases.
 After completely overcoming the barrier potential, the depletion region diminishes and a sharp flow of current is noticed because a large number of majority carriers now cross the junction region.

 Definition of Reverse Biasing

-A PN junction device is said to be in reverse biased condition when the p region is connected to the negative potential of the battery and n region is connected to the positive potential of the battery.
+A PN junction device is in reverse biased condition when the p region is connected to the negative potential and n region is connected to the positive potential of the battery.

 Let us have a look at the reverse biased arrangement of a PN junction diode: